 After being diagnosed with cancer, a person experiences a myriad of emotions and decisions – how and where to fight your cancer.
-No matter where cancer occurs – breast, brain, lung, prostate, blood system – McLeod Health provides understanding and highly-skilled specialists, proven treatments, and the best technology in the region.
-McLeod Center for Cancer Treatment & Research located in Florence, SC has been the choice for medical excellence for hundreds, if not thousands, of people each year.
+No matter where cancer occurs – breast, brain, lung, prostate, blood system – McLeod Health provides understanding and highly-skilled specialists, infusion services, proven treatments, and the best technology in the region.
+The McLeod Center for Cancer Treatment & Research located on the campus of McLeod Regional Medical Center in Florence, SC has been the choice for medical excellence for hundreds, if not thousands, of people each year.

 The McLeod Center for Cancer Treatment and Research is the home of hope and help for cancer patients from the Midlands to the Coast.
 Our physicians, surgeons, navigators and staff will be with you for your entire journey as we diagnose and select the cancer treatment therapies that will offer the best prospect for hope, recovery and rehabilitation.